receiver1/SLCrypt/README.md

 #### Description:
 Class for encrypting and decrypting text using a key and an initialization vector.\
 The size of the key and the initialization vector is equal `blockBytesLen`, by default it is 128 bits.
+You can set the length of block manually using setBlockSize method. (the length is in bits)
 #### How does it work (ECB):
 * Encryption:
   * We split the string into blocks, each 16 bytes